appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 #### Persistent state

 If you store value in the persistent state, it remains in the store across different sessions/pages and value is saved even if the page is reloaded.
-By default, the `persist` argument is set to **true** in storeValue() and so the data is saved in persistent state.
+By default, the `persist` argument is set to **true** in storeValue() and so the data is saved in a persistent state.

 **Example**: if you don't define the value for persist argument, the value is saved in the persistent state by default.